cortex-js/cortexjs.io/docs/compute-engine/16-guide-logic.md

 ## Normal Forms

-The Compute Engine can convert boolean expressions to standard normal forms, useful for automated reasoning and satisfiability checking.
+The Compute Engine can convert Boolean expressions to standard normal forms, useful for automated reasoning and satisfiability checking.

 ### Conjunctive Normal Form (CNF)